stevleibelt/php_component_proxy_logger/README.md

 # Todo List

-* add threshold level for TriggerBufferLogger that enables the possibility to bypass the buffer for certain levels
 * update readme
     * explain storage aka LogEntryBufferInterface
     * show example with benefits of using buffer->flush or buffer->clean when you are in a process that iterates over a bunch of data